enavid/docker-service-kit/filebrowser/README.md

-# Filebrowser — Docker Stack
+# Filebrowser

-A clean, production-ready Docker Compose setup for [Filebrowser](https://filebrowser.xyz), a web-based file management interface you can self-host on any server.

----

-## Prerequisites

 Docker and Docker Compose must be installed on your system.
-Your user ID and group ID are needed to set correct file ownership — run `id -u` and `id -g` to find them.
+Your user ID and group ID are needed to set correct file ownership, run `id -u` and `id -g` to find them.

 ---